coconutcow/UniGe-Graph-Analytics/Assignment2/Report_Assignment2.md

 ## Wanderlust or Wander-lost

-Implementing the code gives us interesting reults.
+Implementing the code gives us interesting results.
 The red dots represent the airports, and the black lines represent the routes between two airports.

 ### Part One